 - Match the backsplash.

 We have seen tiled backsplash, but have you ever thought of using them for countertops?
-They look great if you want something budget-friendly.
+They look great if you want something budget-friendly, not as expensive as a fenix kitchen.
 But, as it happens with most materials, the downfall is that you need to maintain them by re-grouting.

 Some designer experts suggest that white is too often used for grouting, so consider going for other colors as well.
 Also, tiles endure heat, so if you ever put your hot pans on them, they’ll be fine.